OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## UI

-The [Step UI](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/StepUI.md) within a Step Package is an object model that Octopus Server will consume to render our Step's UI via the Step UI Framework.
+The [Step UI](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/StepUI.md) within a Step Package is a defined object that Octopus Server will consume to render our Step's UI via the Step UI Framework.

 ```ts
 export const BlobStorageStepUI: StepUI<BlobStorageStepInputs> = {